SCALE-LETKF-RIKEN/scale-letkf/doc/PAWR-DA.md

 ## Run a data assimilation cycle with formatted PAWR data

 The common configurations shared between data assimilation and forecast experiments are set in `config.main`.
-The improtant settings in this testcase are shown below.
+The important settings in this testcase are shown below.
 Input data directory `$INDIR` and topography, landuse data directories `$DATA_TOPO`, `$DATA_LANDUSE` are all set to `$OUTDIR`, even though `$OUTDIR` does not exist.
 This means the tasks to create those files are all included in the data assimilation cycle.
 To ensure this, `TOPO_FORMAT='DEM50M'` and `LANDUSE_FORMAT='LU100M'` are set, instead of 'prep'.
 The source data for initial and boundary files is in `DATA_BDY_SCALE`. `BDY_FORMAT=1` indicates that it is the output of another SCALE-RM forecast with a wider domain. `BDYINT=600` and `BDYCYCLE_INT=32400` indicates the time interval and total length of that data.
 Finally, `BDY_ENS=1` indicates that those boundary source data is an ensemble forecast data and each member uses the corresponding member of the source data.

 ```